 And in this blog, you will learn how to improvise on the PayPal Nigeria limitation,

-More reasons traditionally opened Nigeria PayPal account is not wort it…
+More reasons traditionally opened Nigeria PayPal account is not worth it…

 With the usual Nigeria PayPal, you can only send funds above the CBN rate.
 As you will have to fund it with your Nigerian card.

-As usual, they will sell to you with a markup for profit.
+As usual, they will sell to you with markup for profit.

 More-so that you can’t receive funds to it, makes it useless.

 And for a PayPal money exchanger in Nigeria who receives funds from myriads of freelancers,

 using the traditional Nigeria PayPal, is not an option.